 How To Easily Make Your Google Analytics CCPA Compliant

 Wondering whether your Google Analytics is CCPA Compliant?
-Google Analytics is used by almost of the website to track their visitor behavior and website performance.
+Google Analytics is used by almost the website to track their visitor behavior and website performance.
 But You can’t simply collect anyone’s data so we need to make Google Analytics CCPA Compliant.

 In today’s world, where the system is getting more and more advanced and you can get someone’s personal information just by a click.
 So there is an urgent need for a law that protects your data and keeps it secured.
 A similar law was made for the residents of California, CCPA, California Consumer Privacy Act.
-The law came into effect on the year 2020, January 1, and imposed from July 1, 2020.
+The law came into effect on the year 2020, January 1, and was imposed from July 1, 2020.

 - The citizens have the right to see what data about them is collected about them in the past 1 year.